SartMorgs/automate-report-exporting/README.md

-# Automate Report Exporting - XML Generation from ERP Report Export
+# Automate Report Exporting - XLSX Generation from ERP Report Export

-This repository has a python code to download reports from ERP used by Ótica Nany and use this data to generate a XML report.
+This repository has a python code to download reports from ERP used by Ótica Nany and use this data to generate a XLSX report.
 This report is used by the store to track the client's requests.
 The content of this abstract are:

 - How to run it by yourself